michal-f/jastrzebia.ovh/wp-content/plugins/wp-user-avatar/readme.txt

 4. After you've chosen a WP User Avatar image, you will see the option to remove it.

 == Changelog ==

+= 2.1.1 =
+* Fix: Insecure content over https issue is fixed.

+= 2.0.9 =
+* New Shortcode: Use [avatar user=current] shortcode to show current logged in user avatar.

+= 2.0.8 =
+* Fix: Compatible with php 7.

+= 2.0.7 =
+* Improvement Fix: Removed languages files to be used from core wordpress language packs.

+= 2.0.7 =
+* Improvement Fix: Removed languages files to be used from core wordpress language packs.

+= 2.0.6 =
+* Improvement Fix: Broken Jquery files from UI is resolved.

+= 2.0.5 =
+* Improvement Fix: Broken JS files from UI is resolved.

+= 2.0.4 =
+* Improvement Fix: Activation warning in some cases is resolved.

+= 2.0.3 =
+* Improvement Fix: Added missing translation strings in English version of po file.

+= 2.0.0 =
+* Improvement Fix: Added missing translation strings in English version of po file.
+* Bug Fix: Missing $user = $current_user is added in class-wp-user-avatar.php on line 156.

 = 1.9.19 =
 * Improvement Fix: Fixed add_query_arg() and remove_query_arg() usage to avoid XSS Vulnerability.